NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 ### February 11, 2020

 Turns out the previous attempts at getting docker to work on my machine were not successful, but I was able to get it working.
 Instead of using Docker Toolbox on my Windows 10 environment I used a VM running Ubuntu.
 This worked flawlessly.
 I used a guide by Nick Janetakis to [set up the VM](https://nickjanetakis.com/blog/create-an-awesome-linux-development-environment-in-windows-with-vmware) and to [get docker setup](https://nickjanetakis.com/blog/docker-tip-73-connecting-to-a-remote-docker-daemon).

+### February 12, 2020

+Updated the main README.md of the repository to match our schedule and added directories to /labs to match the updated schedule.